 alcohol use - lead to addictions, lethal overdoses, risky sexual behaviors, and thousands of severe or fatal accidents each year.

 Unsafe driving - a leading reason for teen deaths, largely due to not wearing seat belts, alcohol/drugs, and most recently phone/text use.

-- hormonal changes make teenagers vulnerable, suicide is leading cause of death in 10-24 year olds; being bullied adds to the risk.
+Depression and suicide - Extreme depression can lead a child to think about suicide; suicide is the leading cause of death in 10-24 year olds; being bullied adds to the risk.